Yoga Foundations Training Program

 At The Bhaktishop, we welcome all teachers, students, and seekers on the path to join us as we embark on this exploration together, scratching the surface of the vast ocean that is yoga.

-This program currently fulfills the 200 hour registration level with Yoga Alliance (though we will be considering exiting that directory at the end of 2018, see statement above), though the program logs more than 300 hours of study in the Foundations Training alone.
+This program logs more than 300 direct-contact hours of study in the Foundations of yoga.
 These hours are the perfect place to learn how to teach beginners, as well as to grow and stabilize your own personal practice.
-Yoga is a lifelong practice; five months will only begin to open the doors for us.
+Yoga is a lifelong practice; six months will only begin to open the doors for us.
 But you have to start somewhere, and you're best served to start at the beginning.

 Learn, practice and teach some of the most relevant and classical hatha asana, as well as understand how to incorporate modern bio-mechanical anatomy principles as they are applied to asana.
-Explore japa meditation, learn basic pranayama techniques, work with mantra, chanting, and kirtan, skillfully prod each other anatomically, learn the daily self-care practices of Ayurveda and their effect on your body and health, understand trauma-informed awareness and best practices for teachers, and learn to read and understand yogic philosophy from these mystical traditions both ancient and modern.
-Practical, experiential, and devotional, our program invites you to step into the mystery without losing the magic, and understand how to integrate and align with your own empowered way of sharing yoga.
+Explore japa meditation with a teacher with a direct link to the bhakti lineage, learn basic pranayama techniques from a teacher blessed to share them by her own direct Ayurvedic lineage, and learn to work with mantra recitation, chanting, and kirtan.
+Learn to skillfully see each other anatomically, the daily self-care practices of Ayurveda and their effect on your body and health, understand trauma-informed awareness and best practices for teachers, and learn to read and understand basics of yogic philosophy from these mystical traditions both ancient and modern from a teacher with a direct link to the bhakti lineage.
+Practical, experiential, and devotional, our program invites you to step into the mystery without losing the magic, and understand how to integrate and align with your own empowered way of sharing the full face of the practice of yoga.

 Requirements for the program: